Alex Blair

 The inquest into Georgia’s death found that she was unlawfully killed and died as a result of domestic abuse.
 This...

-China’s Trump card: using rare earth elements as geopolitical bargaining chips
+China’s Trump card: rare earths as geopolitical bargaining chips

 When camouflage-clad, rifle-carrying rebels from the Kachin Independence Army (KIA) led an offensive to seize the northern town of Pangwa near the Myanmar-China border last October, few recognised the international implications.